kadamwhite/wordbone-pressback/README.md

 # WordBone PressBack

-This repository serves to hold my ongoing experiments in building applications with [Backbone.js](http://backbonejs.org) on top of [WordPress](http://wordpress.org).
+This repository serves to hold some ongoing demos/experiments in building applications with [Backbone.js](http://backbonejs.org) on top of [WordPress](http://wordpress.org).

 Let me stress: *experiments*.
 These are not necessarily proven best practices.
 If you're interested in figuring this out with us, read on!